How Shaving Can Make You Swim Faster

-The guys at Specialized Bicycles who conducted the study on cyclists used an electric shaver to remove hairs, which was a quick, thorough, and easiest method to remove body hairs.
+The guys at Specialized Bicycles who conducted the study on cyclists used an electric shaver to remove hairs, a quick, thorough, and most straightforward method to remove body hairs.

 Do not pick up any cheap shaver for this.
-You will want to get the best electric shaver you can get your hands on, one that has the cutting power to blitz through large surface areas of dense hair.
+You will want to get the best electric shaver you can get your hands on, which has the cutting power to blitz through large surface areas of dense hair.

-If you try to shave your legs, arms, chest, back and face with a small disposable razor.
-You will find it will regularly clog up with hairs and the blades with blunt, fast.
+Suppose you try to shave your legs, arms, chest, back and face with a small disposable razor.
+This method is slow and problematic.
+It will regularly clog up with hairs and the blades with blunt, fast.
 You will need a reliable electric shaver to blitz through patches of dense hair, suitable for use over your entire body, so you will not have to stop and start to clean the blades after every stroke.
-Most modern electric shavers are waterproof, allowing you to quickly get rid of all body hair in the shower before you swim.
+Most modern electric shavers are waterproof, allowing you to quickly remove all body hair in the shower before you swim.

 If you have a lot of leg hair, you might want to use a set of hair clippers to trim down the long hairs first, then use an electric shaver to get a close shave right down to the skin.